 “Tale as old as time, Tune as old as song, Bittersweet and strange.
 Finding you can change, Learning you were wrong” I attended the opening night of the new Beauty and the Beast remake movie and the expectations were up to my chin.
 The previews had left me concerned, elated, and intrigued.
 The main concerns were the viewers would either be facing an exact replica of the animated film; or that they’d be facing a film nothing like we remember.
 I brought these concerns with me into the movie theater.
 But after watching this film, honestly I can say this movie was the perfect balance of old meeting new.

 Belle played by Emma Watson, was possibly the best casting choice that has occurred since Robert Downey Junior.
 The former Harry Potter star voiced all the passion, spunk, and adventuresome attitude we have come to know and love in Belle.
-Although I absolutely loved the redesigned yellow ballgown, let’s talk about the one thing became a about the movie.
+Although I absolutely loved the redesigned yellow ballgown, let’s talk about the one thing I didn’t like about the movie.

 THIS DRESS!
 Now overall it was stunning, Until you hit one snag.
 Half of the skirt was tucked up into the waist of the skirt, giving Belle the fresh from the bathroom look.
 After stewing for awhile on the reasoning behind this I think the intent was to display Belle’s rebellious nature, (which if you watch more than ten minutes of the movie you’ll kind of already see).
 The point was over-all defeated and Belle’s tucked up skirt served no purpose other than to look awkward.